 The Interesting History of Thermoplastic Rubber

-All of these variants are commercially available and used in different applications depending n the need of the end consumer.
+Each of these variants is utilized in various applications, depending on the specific needs of the end consumer.

 The Shore Durometer Scale

 Shore durometer scales are used to measure the hardness of different materials.
-And as I was praising TPR materials’ hardness in the last paragraph, the hardness, when measured with highly dependable shore scales, ranged from 20 Shore OO to 85 Shore D.
+As I praised TPR’s hardness in the last paragraph, the hardness ranged from 20 Shore OO to 85 Shore D when measured with highly dependable shore scales.

 As a professional who has worked in the plastics industry for almost five years, I believe if you’re contacting someone to deal with TPR material, find a company with good experience because TPR can only be processed in Injection Molding, and finding relevant expertise would increase your chances of manufacturing accurate and perfect quality products.